MOUNT PEAK "SENTINEL"

 4. Pairing and Recommendation

-Premium Cuts: The ultimate ally for a dry-aged Rib Eye, grilled Wagyu, or a herb-crusted beef tenderloin.
+Premium Cuts: The ultimate companion for dry-aged Rib Eye, grilled Wagyu, or beef tenderloin in a fine herb crust.

 Game and Stews: Rosemary lamb, slow-cooked stews (Ossobuco), or venison in red fruit sauce.